-Top Rated Family Law Attorney in Portland, OR
+Top rated Family Law attorney in Portland, OregonStahancyk, Kent & Hook P.C.

 Professional Experience: Brad began working for Stahancyk, Kent & Hook as a law clerk.
 While in law school, Brad also worked for a law firm specializing in taxation, estate planning and business transactions, and clerked for the Honorable Dennis Hubel, a federal magistrate judge in Portland.
 Realizing that his passion lay in family law, Brad returned to Stahancyk, Kent & Hook and continued to work part-time during the school year, through his bar passage.
 Having learned the value of good planning, Brad has made the drafting and negotiation of prenuptial and postnuptial agreements a focus of his practice, and has authored several newsletter articles on the subjects.
 Brad is a zealous advocate who believes that creative solutions, not cookie-cutter approaches, are the key to efficient and mutually-beneficial resolutions.
 In March 2012, Brad was elected as a Shareholder of the firm.
 Brad travels statewide to accommodate client needs.